Located in: Hungary

 The Semmelweis University of Medicine offers student accommodation in 5 dormitories with approximately 700 beds.
-Getting a room, however, might be hard because you will have to compete with Hungarian, German and other international students who chose to study medicine in English.
-Acceptance is based on the applicant’s social/welfare status, community services and scholastic records.
+Getting a room, however, might be hard because you will have to compete with Hungarian, German, and other international students who choose to study medicine in English.
+Acceptance is based on the applicant’s social/welfare status, community services, and scholastic records.

 As one of the most populated capitals in Europe, Budapest has plenty of entertainment to offer.
 Probably those of you who are interested in culture and history would be the luckiest.
 Here you can visit many historical museums, monuments, and castles.
 We recommend you take a walk around the Danube river or in City Park to truly experience Budapest’s vibe.

-As for nightlife activities, the city is nowhere near being short of things to do.
-You can find all kinds of clubs, restaurants, pubs and festivals here.
-If you like going to concerts and seeing your favourite performers live, there’s a good chance you might see them here in Budapest.
+As for nightlife activities, the city is nowhere near short of things to do.
+You can find all kinds of clubs, restaurants, pubs, and festivals here.
+If you like going to concerts and seeing your favorite performers live, there’s a good chance you might see them here in Budapest.

-Budapest is one of the jewel cities on the Danube, but it was not always a single city like Vienna and Bratislava have been.
-In fact, for most of its existence, Buda and Pest were separate towns on the opposite banks of the river.
+Budapest is one of the jewel cities on the Danube, but it was not always a single city like Vienna and Bratislava.
+In fact, for most of its existence, Buda and Pest were separate towns on opposite banks of the river.
 While they united into a single entity in 1873, the common name did not remove the duality of Budapest.

 Buda is on the western bank, and it holds the hilly high ground of the city.
 The historic castle district is here, and it contains many spectacular landmarks.
 Buda also has a better view, thanks to its elevation.

 Speaking of culture, Budapest has plenty to offer on its territory.
 The city has placed height limitations on new buildings to preserve their authenticity and history.
-Most of the spires rising above the rooftops are temples, public buildings, and bridges.
-Thus, a walk through the city has a certain time-travelling feel for pedestrians.
+Most spires above the rooftops are temples, public buildings, and bridges.
+Thus, a walk through the city has a certain time-traveling feel for pedestrians.